bkaplan-github/parameterized-content-block/README.md

 Example code is included in the "examples" folder for an image that will swap on mobile, text on a background image, and embedding a video in an email (all things that cannot be done within the standard content blocks), all of which can now be implemented using this content block without having to create a new custom content block.

 ## Future Enhancements
-May add support for other types of inputs (sliders, color pickers, etc).
+Add support for other types of inputs (sliders, color pickers, etc).